 Introduction to the organization and management of a fire department and the relationship of government agencies to the fire service.
 Emphasis on fire service leadership from the perspective of the company officer.
 Three lecture hours per week.
-Credit: 3 semester hours

 FIRT 1315 Hazardous Materials I